Schedule 40 vs Schedule 80 Steel Pipe

 Standard working pressure: up to 3000PSI, about 207Bar, much higher than SCH 40.

-Schedule 40 vs Schedule 80 pipe:
+Schedule 40 vs Schedule 80 Pipe:

 1. Wall Thickness - Schedule 80 pipes have a thicker wall than Schedule 40 pipes for the same NPS.
 The increased wall thickness makes Schedule 80 pipes more robust and able to handle higher pressure and heavier loads.